ART JOURNAL PROJECT

 The Art Journal Project is a key aspect of OutPost Arts’ community-based work – creating opportunities for participants to connect with their ‘creative selves,’ enhancing wellbeing via creative expression, mindful practise, positive distraction, and the development of self-management tools.

 Art Journaling is a creative well-being tool, where we put our internal selves onto the page, allowing for honesty and freedom to explore emotions.
 The art journal is a safe space for self-care, discovery, and self-development.
-It allows us to have a visual conversation with ourselves, distracting us from negative thoughts and feelings – offering an accessible and portable platform for us toescape, reflect, take stock and re-calibrate.
+It allows us to have a visual conversation with ourselves, distracting us from negative thoughts and feelings – offering an accessible and portable platform for us to escape, reflect, take stock and re-calibrate.

 In order to reach key groups of participants, OutPost Arts has developed Art Journal Project with D&G Carers Centre, CAHMS, D&G College, regional schools, and partner arts/culture organisations – developing new formal ‘creative prescribing’ processes and increasing community access to creative opportunities that enhance wellbeing and promote positive mental health.